 I love Christmas Desserts!

-Most of you might already have your favorite Christmas dessert or sweet family classic.
-Nevertheless I hope you get inspired somehow…
+Most of you might already have your favorite Christmas desserts or sweet family classics.
+Nevertheless I hope that you get inspired somehow…

 So please take a look at these 14 delightful Christmas desserts and enjoy!
 A few are mine, but the biggest chunk of recipes comes from other food bloggers I love.